 A job interview is serious business.
 Even if you have heaps of experience, and your résumé has been polished until it shines, a rocky interview can dash your chances of landing your dream job.
 There's no good way to anticipate what questions you'll be asked, or whether or not you'll hit it off with the interviewer.
-But there are tools that can help you prepare -- and lower the chance that you'll put your foot in your mouth.
+But there are tools that can help you prepare – and lower the chance that you'll put your foot in your mouth.
 Put these seven smartphone apps to good use and they could help you ace your next job interview.

-Google maps (Free) – iOS, Android, Windows Phone
+Google Maps (Free) – iOS, Android

-Trunk Club (Free) - iOS
+Trunk Club (Free) - iOS, Android

 How to Tie a Tie (Free) – iOS, Android